How to Calculate 2-Stroke Fuel Ratios

 How Long Can You Keep a 2-Stroke Oil and Fuel Pre-Mix?

 You can keep pre-mixed fuel for up to two months with proper storage, and it also helps to use fuel stabilizers.
+If you choose the best fuel stabilizer for mototorcycle, it protects the steel and aluminum components of your motorcycle.
 Two-stroke engine oil typically has a 2-year shelf life once opened.

 Additionally, if you are using unsealed oil, it is vital to ensure that it has not been exposed to air, moisture, extreme heat, or drastic temperature fluctuation as it can alter its viscosity and lubricating ability.